 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

 Mayo Clinic researchers are actively involved in finding innovative ways to diagnose and treat bradycardia and other heart rhythm disorders.
-Read more about heart rhythm research at Mayo Clinic.
+Read more about heart rhythm disease and cardiovascular diseases research at Mayo Clinic.

-See a list of publications by Mayo Clinic doctors on bradycardia on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.

 - What is an arrhythmia?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/arr/.
 Accessed Dec.
 27, 2013.

 - Genz LI.
 Sinus bradycardia. http://www.uptodate.com/home.
 Accessed Dec.
 27, 2013.